eliyacobov1/vision2text-traffic/README.md

 - **CaptionGenerator** – wraps a pretrained ViT‑GPT2 model from Hugging Face for quick, high quality captions.
 - **VisionLanguageModel** – a tiny transformer implementation written from scratch.
 Its `generate` method can optionally take detection bounding boxes to fuse object-centric features with global context.
 - **FlamingoVisionTextModel** – aggregates a temporal window of frames before captioning to mimic the Flamingo architecture.
+- **SceneUnderstandingModel** – combines detection and captioning in one step to summarise the whole scene.

 These modules highlight the repository’s focus on combining visual understanding with textual descriptions.